panizuka/reddit-to-twitter-bot/README.md

 -   ✅ **Automated Content Sourcing**: Fetches the hottest submissions from a specified Reddit multireddit.
 -   🖼️ **Multi-Format Support**: Handles single images, galleries, GIFs, and videos.
+-   🔊 **High-Quality Media**: Intelligently selects the best available quality for both video and audio streams.
 -   🐦 **Automatic Tweeting**: Posts the fetched content to a Twitter account using the v1.1 (for media upload) and v2 (for tweeting) APIs.
 -   ✂️ **Smart Text Handling**: Automatically truncates post titles to fit within Twitter's character limit while preserving hashtags and credits.
 -   🧹 **Self-Cleaning**: Deletes downloaded media files after a successful post to conserve disk space.